DecipherNow/synonyms/README.md

 The resulting image will be tagged as "deciphernow/synonyms".

-Alternatively, the images is on Docker Hub, and may be retrieved with
+Alternatively, the image is on Docker Hub, and may be retrieved with

 ```{bash}
 docker pull deciphernow/synonyms